theonlytruealex/parallel_firewall/README.md

 - `cap` the size of the internal buffer.
 - `data` pointer to the internal buffer.

-Apart from these fields you have to add syncronization primitives in order to allow multiple threads to access the ring buffer in a deterministic manner.
+Apart from these fields you have to add synchronization primitives in order to allow multiple threads to access the ring buffer in a deterministic manner.
 You can use mutexes, semaphores, conditional variables and other synchronization mechanisms offered by the `pthread` library.

 You will have to implement the following interface for the ring buffer:

-- `ring_buffer_init()`: initialize the ring buffer (allocate memory and syncronization primitives).
+- `ring_buffer_init()`: initialize the ring buffer (allocate memory and synchronization primitives).
 - `ring_buffer_enqueue()`: add elements to the ring buffer.
 - `ring_buffer_dequeue()`: remove elements from the ring buffer.
 - `ring_buffer_destroy()`: free up the memory used by the ring_buffer.